anerv/cycling_data_quality/README.md

-# Reproducible Quality Assessment of OpenStreetMap (OSM) Data for bicycle Research
+# Reproducible Quality Assessment of OpenStreetMap Data for Bicycle Research

 This repository contains a reproducible workflow for assessing the quality of OSM data on bicycle infrastructure.
 The aim is to provide researchers and others who work with OSM data for research centered on bicycle networks an informed overview of the OSM data quality in a given area.

-A fair amount of research projects on OSM and other forms of volunteered geographic information (VGI) have already been conducted, but few focus explicitly on bicycle infrastructure.
+A fair amount of research projects on OpenStreetMap (OSM) and other forms of volunteered geographic information (VGI) have already been conducted, but few focus explicitly on bicycle infrastructure.
 Doing so is important because paths and tracks for cyclists and pedestrians are often mapped last and are more likely to have errors ([Barron et al., 2014](https://onlinelibrary.wiley.com/doi/10.1111/tgis.12073), [Neis et al. 2012](https://www.mdpi.com/1999-5903/4/1/1)).
 Moreover, the spatial distribution of errors and dips in data quality in crowdsourced data are often not random ([Forghani and Delavar, 2014](https://www.mdpi.com/2220-9964/3/2/750)), which necessitates a critical stance towards the data we use for our research, despite the overall high quality of OSM.

 'Data quality' covers a wide range of aspects.
 The conceptualisation of data quality used here is what is refered to as 'fitness-for-purpose' ([Barron et al., 2014](https://onlinelibrary.wiley.com/doi/10.1111/tgis.12073)) - this means that data quality is interpreted as whether or not the data fulfils the user needs, rather than any unversal definition of quality.
 To particularly support network-based research, this workflow provides insights into the topological structure of the bicycle network apart from data coverage.